nkahassai-unc/ASTControl2/README.md

 **Remote Devices:**
 - Raspberry Pi runs the INDIGO server and serial handler for Arduino
 - Arduino controls servo logic for dome and etalon
-- FireCapture runs on the Pi or a connected Windows box for imaging
+- FireCapture runs on the Pi for imaging, preview and capture logic control from PC / Web Server

 ---